TMartin88/Timetable-Manager/README.md

 ## LLC Staff Final Verification

-When the html code is pasted into the wordpress post, the user can a make a visual comparison in the browser to ensure the results are as expected.
+When the html code is pasted into the post content, the user can a make a visual comparison in the browser to ensure the results are as expected.

 The user is the designer of the timetable (within given parameters of course).

-Because the outcome in wordpress reflects the users Google sheet design, it is up to the user to decide if the outcome is what they planned.
+Because the outcome in post content reflects the users Google sheet design, it is up to the user to decide if the outcome is what they planned.

-If not, they can amend the Google Sheet and run the application again.
+If not, they can amend the HTML table code.

 ---------------------------------